PrintM3D/Quad-Fusion-Docs/getting-started/mechanical-check.md

 ---
 description: >-
-  Your Promega has probably had a long journey to arrive at your front door.
+  Your Crane has probably had a long journey to arrive at your front door.
-  Follow this guide to ensure that your Promega arrived in one piece and is ready to print.
+  Follow this guide to ensure that your Crane arrived in one piece and is ready to print.
 ---